azeez148/Houndify-STT/README.md

 # Houndify-STT

-Basic project the android using the Houndify API for Speech to Text
+Basic Android project using the Houndify API for Speech to Text

 #Requirements